williamDalston/FocusFlow/README.md

 ## 🔒 Privacy & Security

-- All workout data stored locally on device
+- All focus session data stored locally on device
-- HealthKit integration is optional and privacy-respecting
 - No personal data transmitted to servers
 - Analytics are anonymized
 - Full privacy policy available in `AppStore/PrivacyPolicy.md`